thomashilke/DebuggerVisualizerMinimalExample/Readme.md

 These undocumented limitations (only `IEnumerable<>` and non-generic types supported) makes this custom debugger visualizer pretty useless for my use cases, which is really a shame.
-The ability to customise the display of data while debugging is an absolute superpower, and this infrastructure is not getting all the attention and support it really deserve.
+The ability to customize the display of data while debugging is an absolute superpower, and this infrastructure is not getting all the attention and support it really deserve.
 It even feels like it's becoming legacy and will be